codesport/blockchain-basics/README.md

 * As with the above `Number.sol` example, `BallotExam.sol` was thoroughly [tested](https://github.com/codesport/blockchain-basics/blob/master/test/test-ballotExam.js) and then deployed using my hardhat development workflow.

 * To comply with the Remix screenshot requirements, the contract was then pasted and compiled within Remix.
 Afterwards, I attached to the already deployed contract by entering its address in Remix.
-Finally, I accessed contract's `giveRightToVote` and 'vote` functions via the Remix UI and took the screen captures shown in Figure 2 below.
+Finally, I accessed contract's `giveRightToVote` and `vote` functions via the Remix UI and took the screen captures shown in Figure 2 below.

-    * `startTime` is initialized in [line 135](https://github.com/codesport/blockchain-basics/blob/master/contracts/BallotExam.sol#L135) of `BallotExam.sol` when  the chairperson executes the `giveRightToVote` function:  `135         startTime = block.timestamp;`
+    * `startTime` is initialized in [line 135](https://github.com/codesport/blockchain-basics/blob/master/contracts/BallotExam.sol#L135) of `BallotExam.sol` when  the chairperson executes the `giveRightToVote` function:  `startTime = block.timestamp;`

     * `giveRightToVote` was called at 9:42 AM.
 The timestamp shown in the screen capture of the Harmony Explorer in **Figure 2**.